sureshvenkatesan/jas_helm_install/README.md

 This is used in [6_xray_db_passwords.yaml](values/For_PROD_Setup/6_xray_db_passwords.yaml)

-#### d) Nest the xray sizing yaml file from Xray chart:
+#### c) Nest the xray sizing yaml file from Xray chart:
 Take the  https://github.com/jfrog/charts/blob/master/stable/xray/sizing/xray-xsmall.yaml
-( or the T-shirt size yaml you want for Xray) under "xray" to use it with the jfrog/platform chart.
+( or the T-shirt size yaml you want for Xray) and intdent it under "xray:" to use it with the jfrog/platform chart.
+I used this approach because I want to use :
+- Artifactory with [platform-small.yaml](https://github.com/jfrog/charts/blob/master/stable/jfrog-platform/sizing/platform-small.yaml) T-shirt size and
+- Xray with [platform-xsmall.yaml](https://github.com/jfrog/charts/blob/master/stable/jfrog-platform/sizing/platform-xsmall.yaml) T-shirt size
 ```
 python ../../scripts/nest_yaml_with_comments.py 6_xray-xsmall.yaml \
  xray -o 6_xray-xsmall-nested.yaml